wustep/me-ghost/README.md

 - ✔️ Custom 404 page with 404-porcupine
 - ✔️ Commenting with [Commento](https://commento.io/)
   - ✔️ Disable on any post by setting `window.disableCommento` to `true` in Code Injection
-  - Resyle to be more Bulma-like
+  - Restyle to be more Bulma-like
+  - Add syntax highlighting?
 - ✔️ Claps with [Applause](https://applause-button.com/)
   - Disable on any page by setting `window.disableApplause` to `true`
 - ✔️ Additional scripts: